RavenCutie21/Voice-Changer-Settings/README.md

 Note: during sound testing if switching to MME didnt work just go to client mode like i said it was your saving grace, but you would only choose your input and output device

+This is something for everyone that I recommend everyone to do so you can have the cleanest testing : audiodg.exe to priority high and cpu affinity to a single cpu core open task manager hit details right click audiodg.exe and set whats listed above as for the single cpu core make it an even number as thats your real cpu cores, so in my case i use 2 since i dont want it running on cpu 0 just my preference

+if you get ProcessLasso you can make the audiodg.exe setting continuously reapply every boot, otherwise you have to do it yourself every single time, suffer.

+# FINALLY
-FINALLY we get to testing, I will tell you audio issues that happen and how to fix them.
+we get to testing, I will tell you audio issues that happen and how to fix them.

 From using the initial testing if you talk if your voice sounds perfectly clear you can move your chunk to the next smaller size until theres any issue, however for you smelly fucks who have an issue with the voice being choppy, you make your chunk size one larger.